hackillinois-reversepitch/HackIllinois-2018/README.md

 #### Data

 You can download the open municipal public works data from the [data folder](data/) (data will be available on the day of HackIllinois).
 In the data folder you will find:
-- A CSV file contains more than 30K public works log
+- A CSV file contains more than 30K public works log (all_cityworks_records.csv:)
-- A Geodatabase file contains city map and public works log
-- Shapefiles (if you don't have tool to process the geodatabase file)
+- Shapefiles and Metadata extracted from [this geodabase file](https://goo.gl/wcqWcc) *The coordinate system we use in these files is NAD 1983 StatePlane Illinois East FIPS 1201 Feet*

 ### 2. Enhanced monitoring of micro climate change in our City